Corporate Governance

 Volunteer Management

-Our volunteers are our partners who are passionate and committed to give their time and skills to fulfil our mission of empowering children & families through care and mentoring, and together build a caring community.
+At LCSS, volunteers are valued partners who passionately dedicate their time and skills to fulfill our mission of empowering children & families through care and mentoring, and together build a caring community.

-LCSS has in place a volunteer management policy and procedures to provide guidance on the key operational procedures in our volunteer management framework.
-Our volunteer management framework encompasses these key areas – Recruitment, Screening, Training, Onboarding & Matching, Recognition and Feedback, Relationship Management, and Closure of Relationship.
+We have established a comprehensive volunteer management policy and procedures to guide our operational processes.
+Our volunteer management framework encompasses key areas such as Recruitment, Screening, Training, Onboarding & Matching, Recognition and Feedback, Relationship Management, and Closure of Relationship.

-Our volunteers comprise of passionate individuals and committed corporate/ institutional partners, who support us and our beneficiaries through service-based or skill-based volunteering.
-Each volunteer role has a position description, which outlines the role requirements, commitment, and expectations of the volunteer.
-Feedback from our volunteers is essential so that we can continuously enhance our programmes.
-Such volunteer feedback is obtained through surveys, feedback forms and exit interviews with outgoing volunteers.
+Our volunteers consist of dedicated individuals and corporate/institutional partners who support our beneficiaries through service-based or skill-based volunteering.
+Each volunteer role is accompanied by a position description, outlining role requirements, commitments, and expectations.
+We actively seek feedback from our volunteers through surveys, feedback forms, and exit interviews to continuously improve our programs.

 Our LCSS Volunteer Handbook can be found in this link: LCSS Volunteer Handbook